How to Rescue YOUR New Pet!?!?!

 Does my newly rescued pet need to be quarantined before travel to the mainland United States?

 -No, Puerto Rico and the US Virgin Islands are part of the United States and therefore do NOT need to stay in quarantine.
 All your pet needs is a Health Certificate from a local vet.
-For a list of Veterinarians in Puerto Rico please click here.
+If you pet is under 20 pounds and can fit in an airline approved bag, they may be able to sit under the seat in front of you.
+Also, there are over 300 veterinarians on the island, so finding a veterinarian to help, it very easy.

 Can my newly rescued pet fly with me?